WWitman/zettajs-tutorials/3-scout/README.md

 When you complete this tutorial, you will know how to:

-* Write a simple Scout module
+* Write a simple Scout class
 * Use the Scout to discover multiple devices
 * Use the Zetta browser to interact with devices